IBAnimatable/IBAnimatable/Documentation/IBAnimatable 3.0 Migration Guide.md

 IBAnimatable 3.0 is the latest major release of IBAnimatable, a library for designing and prototyping customized UI, interaction, navigation, transition and animation for App Store ready Apps in Interface Builder.
 As a major release, following Semantic Versioning conventions, 3.0 introduces API-breaking changes.

-This guide is provided in order to ease the transition of existing applications using IBAnimatable 2.x to the latest APIs, as well as explain the design and structure of new and updated functionality.
+This guide is provided in order to ease the transition of existing applications using IBAnimatable 2.x to the latest APIs, as well as explaining the design and structure of new and updated functionality.

 ## Requirements